Our impact

 Businesses

-We collaborated with London-based business to empower systems change and continued to run our award-winning programme of funded support for London’s innovative small and medium-sized businesses who want to tackle the climate emergency by adopting or scaling circular business models.
+We collaborate with London-based business to empower systems change.
+Plus, we run an award-winning programme of funded support for the capital’s innovative small and medium-sized businesses who want to tackle the climate emergency by using or scaling circular business models.

 Pillar 4 Encouraging Londoners to embrace circular lifestyles